mjordan/islandora_fetch_bags/README.md

 ; (and not '/tmp') since its contents are deleted after Bags are created. temp_dir = '/tmp/tmpbags';

+; This tool allows users to create a template for the names of their Bags using two ; configuration options, 'name_template' and 'pid_separator'.
+The generation of the Bag ; names is a two-step process.
+First, the : in the PID is replaced with another string, ; and second, the output of this replacement is combined with a name template.
+; In the template, the special placeholder [PID] will be replaced with the modified PID.
+; For example, if the pid_separator is '_', the PID 'islandora:100' will be converted to ; 'islandora_100'.
+Then, if the name_pattern is 'mybag-[PID], the Bag name will become ; 'mybag-islandora_100'. name_pattern defaults to nothing, and pid_separator defaults to
+; '_', resulting in default Bag names like 'islandora_100'.
+; name_template = mybag-[PID]
+; pid_separator = %3A

 ; Path to log file.
 Defaults to 'fetch_bags.log' in the same directory as 'fetch.php'.
 ; path_to_log = "/path/to/log.txt'